Building Permit FAQs

 Do I need a wood stove insert permit from Valley County?

 We only permit wood stove inserts.
-If you have a free-standing wood or pellet stove, or a gas fireplace, you will want to contact the State of Idaho Division of Building Safety for a permit.
+If you have a free-standing wood or pellet stove, or a gas fireplace, you will want to contact the State of Idaho Division of Occupation and Professional Licenses for a permit.
 We only permit wood stove inserts and zero clearance wood or pellet stove inserts.
 Please complete our building permit application and note the number of wood stove inserts you are permitting in box 13 of the application.
 Support your application with the installation manual.
 The fee is $65 per wood stove insert.

 Please bring your application in person, send by mail, or email it to building@co.valley.id.us

-We can usually issue this permit over the counter or by email on the same day it's applied for.
+We can usually issue this permit over the counter or by email on the same day we process the application.

 Inspections